-Specifically, the control and risk committee is entrusted with the following consultative and proposing tasks:
+Specifically, in compliance with the organizational regulation last amended in February 2016, the control and risk committee is entrusted with the following consultative and proposing tasks:

-- supporting the board of directors, by formulating specific opinions in connection with the performance of the tasks regarding internal control and risk management matters assigned to the board by the Corporate Governance Code on (such tasks are analysed in the paragraph entitled "Board of directors - Role and functions" above); - assessing, together with the executive in charge of preparing the corporate accounting documents, after consulting with the auditing firm and the board of statutory auditors, the proper application of accounting principles and their consistency for purposes of preparing the periodic financial reports;
+- supporting the board of directors, by formulating specific opinions in connection with the performance of the tasks regarding internal control and risk management matters assigned to the board by the Corporate Governance Code (such tasks are analysed in the paragraph entitled "Board of directors Role and functions" above); - assessing, together with the executive in charge of preparing the corporate accounting documents, after consulting with the auditing firm and the board of statutory auditors, the proper application of accounting principles and their consistency for purposes of preparing the periodic financial reports; - expressing opinions on specific aspects regarding the identification of the Company's main risks; - reviewing the periodic reports concerning the assessment of the internal control and risk management system prepared by the Audit Department, as well as the other reports prepared by such function that are particularly significant; - monitoring the independence, adequacy, effectiveness and efficiency of the Audit Department; - performing the additional tasks assigned to the committee by the board of directors, with particular regard to: - reviewing the contents of the sustainability report that are relevant for purposes of the internal control and risk management system, issuing in such regard a prior opinion to the board of directors called to approve such report;

-- expressing opinions on specific aspects regarding the identification of the Company's and the Group's main risks; - reviewing the periodic reports concerning the assessment of the internal control and risk management system prepared by the "Audit" function, as well as the other reports prepared by such function that are particularly significant; - monitoring the independence, adequacy, effectiveness and efficiency of the "Audit" function; - performing the additional tasks assigned to the committee by the board of directors, with particular regard to: - reviewing the contents of the sustainability report that are relevant for purposes of the internal control and risk management system, issuing in such regard a prior opinion to the board of directors called to approve such report; - reviewing the main corporate rules and procedures related to the internal control and risk management system which are relevant for stakeholders, namely the Compliance Program prepared pursuant to Legislative Decree No. 231/2001, the Code of Ethics, the "Zero tolerance for corruption" Plan and the Human Policies, submitting Rights such documents to the board of directors for approval and assessing any subsequent amendments or supplements to the same; - reporting to the board of directors at least once every six months on the activity carried out and on the adequacy of the internal control and risk management system.
+- reviewing, together with the corporate governance and sustainability committee, the main corporate rules and procedures related to the internal control and risk management system which are relevant for stakeholders namely the Compliance Program prepared pursuant to Legislative Decree No. 231/2001, the Code of Ethics, the "Zero Tolerance for Corruption" Plan and the Human Rights Policies - submitting such documents to the board of directors for approval and assessing any possible subsequent amendments or supplements to the same; - reporting to the board of directors, at least once every six months, on the activity carried out and on the adequacy of the internal control and risk management system; - carry out any preliminary activity to support the board of directors in its evaluations and decisions regarding the management of risks arising from events that are potentially damaging in relation to which the board has become aware of.

-The committee may also ask the "Audit" function to perform checks on specific operating areas, giving simultaneous notice to the chairman of the board of statutory auditors and, except where the subject matter of the request specifically concerns such persons' activity, to the chairman of the board of directors and the director in charge of the internal control and risk management system.
+The committee may also ask the Audit Department to perform checks on specific operating areas, giving simultaneous notice to the chairman of the board of statutory auditors and, except where the subject matter of the request specifically concerns such persons' activity, to the chairman of the board of directors and the director in charge of the internal control and risk management system.

-The following table illustrates the calendar of the control and risk committee meetings held during the year 2014:
+The following table illustrates the calendar of the control and risk committee meetings held during the year 2015: